West-Lane-Translator/wlt_content/content/pages/FAQ.md

 ### I'm in town, and I can clearly see the tower, but I can't receive all the stations.

 Unfortunately, this is something we hear too often.
-Even if you are away from obstructions, the signals my be reflecting off of those objects, and are being received by your TV set.
+Even if you are away from obstructions, the signals may be reflecting off of those objects, and are being received by your TV set.
 This is a phenomena known as "multipath", that is multiple signals broadcast by the same source, but arriving at different times due to the difference in distance (reflected